Psheikomaniac/advancedWishlist/docs/advancedWishlist/wishlist-request-dtos.md

 ## Overview

-Request DTOs (Data Transfer Objects) definieren die Struktur eingehender Daten und bieten automatische Validierung.
-Jeder API-Endpoint hat sein eigenes Request DTO für Type Safety und klare Contracts.
+Request DTOs (Data Transfer Objects) define the structure of incoming data and provide automatic validation.
+Each API endpoint has its own Request DTO for type safety and clear contracts.

 ## Base Request DTO